|Brown Dining Services|

 Where To Eat

 Dining Services operates two all-you-care-to-eat dining centers.
 Sharpe Refectory on Wriston Quad is the larger and more traditional of the two, while Verney-Woolley (the “V-Dub”) offers a more intimate and contemporary setting on the Pembroke Campus.
 Both dining centers offer a choice of entrées at each meal.
-The Refectory also offers made-to-order omelettes, grilled chicken, burgers and panini sandwiches, pizza and pasta, and, at the “Roots and Shoots” line, vegetarian and vegan items often prepared with locally grown produce.
+The Refectory offers made-to-order omelets, grilled chicken, burgers and panini sandwiches, pizza and pasta, and, at the “Roots and Shoots” line, vegetarian and vegan items often prepared with locally grown produce.
 The V-Dub features make-your-own waffles at breakfast, fresh stir-fries, and a self-serve deli with a panini grill.
 Both locations also offer hearty, homemade soups, breads, and desserts, as well as extensive salad bars.

 A variety of eateries and cafes offer additional dining options

 - Josiah’s in the Gregorian Quad on Thayer St. is best known for quesadillas, spicy chicken sandwiches, burgers, entree specials, fresh baked cookies, and design your own chopped salad.

 - Andrews Commons, features artisan pizza baked in a stone hearth oven, and a variety of baked pastas.
 Andrews also features a Pan-Asian menu that includes spicy Thai or Vietnamese pho served with chicken, beef, or tofu at lunchtime and at night, an Asian stir-fry station with pork, chicken, beef and veggie-based specials as well as curries and a Poke bowl concept.
 In addition to their regular offerings, Andrews also does a daily Chef’s Special to mix things up.